mahmudhera/seqfeaturizer_py/README.md

 - `GC`: count of `G` or `C`

 ### `fimo_summary` (optional; requires MEME-suite `fimo`)
-For each motif database you provide:
+For each motif database provided:

 - `<label>_motifs`: number of distinct motifs with p-value < threshold
 - `<label>_max_window`: max number of motif starts within any N-bp window (default 20)

-You provide motif databases via repeated `--motif-db LABEL=PATH` arguments.
+We need to provide motif databases via repeated `--motif-db LABEL=PATH` arguments.

 Optional expansions (can make the table very wide):